Student Dress Code

 The following guidelines establish the minimum acceptable standards for student dress to be interpreted and enforced by the administration and staff at North Fort Myers High School.
 Students are required to comply with this dress code while on school grounds.

-- No holes in jeans or pants above the knee.
+· No holes or shreds in jeans or pants that expose skin above the knee.

 Dress code will be checked daily and strongly enforced.
 Any student in violation of the dress code policy will be sent to Student Services.
 Failure to report will result in disciplinary consequences.